boracaglayan/boracaglayan.github.io/bio/index.md

 title: Bora Caglayan
 ---

-I work as a AIops principal research engineer for Huawei Ireland Research Centre in Dublin, Ireland.
+I work as a principal AIOps research engineer for Huawei Ireland Research Centre in Dublin, Ireland.

 *****